 Secondly, you need access to a split tunneling solution:

-- The handiest method to set a split-tunneling VPN is from a native VPN client, a VPN application offered by the VPN provider.
+- The handiest method to set a split-tunneling VPN is from a native VPN client, VPN software offered by the VPN provider.

 - Manually set it up from the command line on Windows or macOS.

 - Employ OpenVPN configuration files to implement the URL-based split tunneling.

 - Another option is to use a VPN browser extension or VPN browser addons (not quite a split tunneling solution, but it does the trick).

 Use VPN client apps